-By way of response, I’m going to post a chapter from my book, 25 Ways to Communicate Respect that deals with this topic, but first I need to address an underlying question:
+By way of response, I’m going to post a chapter from my book, 25 Ways to Communicate Respect.
+What I’ve written there deals with this topic.
+But we first need to address an underlying question:

 Can a married woman have male friends?

-Roughly half the world’s population is male, so a woman will inevitably have to interact with the opposite sex at some point during her married life.
-She will encounter male bosses, physicians, waiters, police officers, sales clerks, coworkers, pastors, teachers and countless other men as she goes about her daily business.
+Roughly half the world’s population is male.
+So a woman will inevitably need to interact with the opposite sex at some point during her married life.
+She will encounter male bosses, physicians, and police officers.
+Male sales clerks and waiters will try to serve her.
+She’ll have male coworkers, pastors, teachers.
+And she will likely meet countless other men as she goes about her daily business.

 Should a married woman have close male friends?